On 13 November 2012, the Council of the European Union (EU) adopted the Decision in support of the implementation of the Cartagena Action Plan.

 - As well in 2013, the ISU assisted Colombia and Tajikistan in reviewing steps taken to fulfil commitments made in the request they submitted for extended mine clearance deadlines.

-The ISU has been supporting high level engagement of States not party to the Convention,
+The ISU supported high level engagement of States not party to the Convention,

-- The ISU in collaborating with the US Campaign to Ban Landmines convened on 19 February 2014, a symposium in Washington, DC on US landmine policy.
+- The ISU in collaborating with the US Campaign to Ban Landmines convened on 19 February 2014, a symposium in Washington, DC on US landmine policy, with the participation of the Convention's Special Envoy HRH Prince Mired of Jordan.

 - At the 2014 Maputo Review Conference, the Implementation Support Unit distributed a publication that provides an update on EU Council Decision activities and on broader EU support to the Convention: